ACEsuit/ACEmd.jl/docs/src/fitting.md

 ### One Body Potential

-One Body Potential is added as a keyword `energy_ref` for `asseble` command.
+One Body Potential is added as a keyword `energy_ref` for `assemble` command.
 Not giving it means it is not used in training.

 ```julia
 ACEfit.assemble(data, basis;